sumowll/BD4H-Bootcamp/web/spark-graphx.md

 ```

 ## PageRank
-GraphX also provides implementation of the famous [PageRank] algorithm, which could compute the 'importance' of a vertex.
+GraphX also provides implementation of the famous [PageRank] algorithm, which can compute the 'importance' of a vertex.
 The graph we generated above is a bipartite graph and not suitable for PageRank.
 To gve an example of PageRank, we randomly generate a graph and run fixed iteration of PageRank algorithm on it.

 ```scala
 import org.apache.spark.graphx.util.GraphGenerators